 Dunrobin real estate guide & listings for sale

-Dunrobin is very quiet, as there are usually low levels of noise from traffic.
-It is rather difficult to access parks from the majority of locations in the neighbourhood since they are sparse.
-Despite that, there are around 10 public green spaces close by for residents to explore.
+Dunrobin is very quiet overall, as there tend to be low levels of noise from traffic.
+It is rather challenging to reach public green spaces in the neighbourhood since they are sparse.
+Still, there are around 10 parks close by for residents to relax in.

-The predominance of single detached homes in the housing stock of Dunrobin is an important part of its character.
-Roughly 30% of properties in this part of the city were built after the year 2000, while most of the remaining buildings were constructed in the 1960s and the 1980s.
-This area is primarily composed of three bedroom and four or more bedroom homes.
-Roughly 95% of the population of this neighbourhood own their home while the rest are renters.
+Nearly 95% of the population of this neighbourhood own their home and 5% are renters.
+The substantial percentage of single detached homes in the housing stock of this area is an important part of its character.
+Around 30% of properties in this part of Ottawa were built following the year 2000, while most of the remaining buildings were constructed in the 1960s and the 1980s.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.